Tonatiuh Matos,

 He works, among other topics, on the problem of the nature of dark matter.

-He proposed in 1998 that dark matter halos were ultralight scalar fields, which condensed to
+He proposed in 1998 that dark matter halos were ultralight scalar fields, which

 form large Bose-Einstein condensates.
-This model is now one of the best accepted models
+This model is now one of the best accepted

-of dark matter in the literature, behave very similarly to the halos of real galaxies.
+of dark matter in the literature, behave very similarly to the halos of real

 He founded the first group in the world to systematically study this model.